OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:44

-Philip, like Andrew and Peter, was from the town of Bethsaida.
+Philip, like Andrew and Peter, hailed from the town of Bethsaida.

 ## John 1:45

-Philip found Nathanael and told him, “We have found the one Moses wrote about in the Law, and about whom the prophets also wrote—Jesus of Nazareth, the son of Joseph.”
+Philip found Nathanael and informed him, “We have discovered the one Moses wrote about in the Law, and about whom the prophets also spoke—Jesus of Nazareth, the son of Joseph.”

 ## John 1:46

 “Nazareth!
 Can anything good come from there?”
-Nathanael asked.
-“Come and see,” said Philip.
+Nathanael questioned.
+“Come and see,” Philip replied.

 ## John 1:47

-When Jesus saw Nathanael approaching, he said of him, “Here truly is an Israelite in whom there is no deceit.”
+When Jesus saw Nathanael approaching, he remarked, “Here truly is an Israelite in whom there is no deceit.”

 ## John 1:48